-In order to meet degree requirements for the MDiv, the student must complete a minimum of 68 hours at Candler.
-All requirements are the same as for a traditional MDiv student but for a reduction in the number of electives, and waiving of one Introductory Arts of Ministry (IAM) course and the Race, Ethnicity, and Gender (REG) course because MSW courses provide the kind of content intended by these two MDiv requirements.
-Students may fulfill some of the 68 hours requirement at Candler during their semesters at UGA by enrolling in Candler coursework via ARCHE cross-registration when possible.
+In order to meet degree requirements for the MDiv, the student must complete a minimum of 57 hours at Candler.
+All requirements are the same as for a traditional MDiv student but for the waiving of the Race, Ethnicity, Gender, and/or Global Contexts (REGG) course because MSW courses provide the kind of content intended by this MDiv requirements, the reduction of the Practical Theology requirement from 9 hours to 6 hours, and the elimination of the required elective hours.
+Students may fulfill some of the 57 hours required at Candler during their semesters at UGA by enrolling in Candler coursework via ARCHE cross-registration when possible.
 In order to meet degree requirements for the MSW, the student must complete all requirements as specified by UGA at the University of Georgia's School of Social Work through the full-time MSW program.
 Students who qualify for advanced standing in the MSW program due to completion of a BSW may still participate in the dual MDiv/MSW program.